 State juvenile courts with delinquency jurisdiction handle cases in which juveniles are accused of acts that would be crimes if adults committed them.

-In 45 states, the maximum age of juvenile court jurisdiction is age 17.
+In 44 states, the maximum age of juvenile court jurisdiction is age 17.
 In 2020, Vermont became the first state in the nation to expand juvenile court jurisdiction to 18.
 Five states-- Georgia, Michigan, Missouri, Texas and Wisconsin--now draw the juvenile/adult line at age 16.
 Missouri raised the age of juvenile court jurisdiction to age 17 in 2018 and the law will go into effect January 1, 2021.
 Michigan raised the age of juvenile court jurisdiction to 17 in 2019 and that law too, will go into effect in 2021.

 However, all states have transfer laws that allow or require young offenders to be prosecuted as adults for more serious offenses, regardless of their age.
 Four forms of transfer laws are: